torblat/filemanager/README.md

 enter commands (commands are in the section "How to use it?").
 It will be useful for those who do not really like the standard commands in Windows.
 - ## how it use?
-Hooray, finally we have come to this point.
 ### Commands:
 - touch: this command is needed to create a file
   Example: